1Moz at 11.3 g/t gold Inferred Resource

 In September 2020, a JORC 2012 compliant Inferred Resource was announced for the Pickle Crow Gold Project in Canada for 1,000,000 ounces at 11.3 g/t gold.
 This was 20% increase on Auteco’s maiden Inferred Resource of 830,000oz at 11.6 g/t gold announced in June, following the commencement of maiden drilling in April 2020.

 The Resource runs from the surface immediately adjacent to existing underground and surface infrastructure, and mineralisation remains open along strike and at depth.
-A 45,000m drilling program is underway to expedite Resource growth and test multiple walk-up targets throughout the remainder of 2020, with a further Resource update expected in 1H 2021.
+A 45,000m drilling program is underway to expedite Resource growth and test multiple walk-up targets, with a further Resource update expected in the June quarter of 2021.

 Above: Vein 5 Extension: Close up of new interval outside of Resource Estimate.
 AUDD0017: Detail of interval grading 0.3m @ 181.0g/t gold from 167.4m (within 0.6m @ 99.4g/t gold from 167.4).

 High-grade Gold in one of Canada’s most Prolific Gold Belts

 Multiple advanced gold projects have been developed in the area over the past few years including:

 - Red Lake High-Grade Gold Camp operated by Evolution Mining (ASX: EVN): historic production of over 27 Moz at +20 g/t gold

 - Musselwhite deposit operated by Newmont Goldcorp 2.3 Moz Reserves

 - Madsen Project operated by Pure Gold Mining: 2.06 Moz @ 8.9 g/t gold (Indicated) & 0.47 Moz @ 7.7 g/t gold (Inferred)